-• Objective To explore the prognostic value of metabolic parameters of primary and metastatic lesions in patients with advanced non-small cell lung cancer (NSCLC) who received first-line chemotherapy combined with immunotherapy before treatment.
+• Objective To investigate the value of baseline 18F-fluorodeoxyglucose (FDG) PET/CT metabolic parameters in primary and metastatic lesions for predicting the treatment efficacy and prognosis in patients with advanced non-small cell lung cancer (NSCLC) treated with first-line immunotherapy combined with chemotherapy.

 • loading